nxll/miniature/README.md

 ![preview](preview.jpg)

-This cursor theme is a port from a Windows cursor originally created by Pyro_ You should be able to find the original here (http://customize.org/cursor/50932)
+This cursor theme is a port from a Windows cursor originally created by Pyro_ You should be able to find the original [here](http://customize.org/cursor/50932).

 I have never made an X11 cursor theme before so this is probably not perfect.
 However, it works fine on my machine so far.